0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

   − Two, Write permissions over the target service or object to configure msDS-AllowedToActOnBehalfOfOtherIdentity.

 ### Computer object takeover
-- Privescs on target machine
 - Requires the following:
   - An owned system
   - Write privileges on another computerobject
   - Being able to join computers to the domain
 - https://www.ired.team/offensive-security-experiments/active-directory-kerberos-abuse/resource-based-constrained-delegation-ad-computer-object-take-over-and-privilged-code-execution

 #### Check who can add computers to the domain